 This is the history of the people of God, always tending away from Him in their hearts, and especially at the level of power.

 The remnant is a recurring theme throughout the Bible.
 A remnant of Israelites survived the Assyrian invasion (Isaiah 10:20-22).
 A remnant survived Sennacherib’s siege of Jerusalem.
 (Isaiah 37) A remnant was predicted to return back to the Promised Land after captivity (Isaiah 11:11-16); and the Jews who did return to the Promised Land after Babylonian captivity were called the remnant.
 (See Ezra 9:8, 13 and Haggai 1:12-14)

 This theme is carried into the New Testament when Paul quotes Isaiah, “Though the number of the sons of Israel be like the sand of the sea, it is the remnant that will be saved.”
 (Romans 9:27)

 Given the history of God’s people back to the very beginning, it shouldn’t be any surprise that the Church today tends toward corruption, especially at the level of power.
 The masses, too, tend to follow their leaders into that corruption, embracing corruption of their own.
 This isn’t just the history of the Church; it’s the history of mankind.

 When my social media friend asked me whether I thought Christianity correlates in history to “fewer societal ills”, I had to answer candidly that I couldn’t be sure that it does.
-I wasn’t about to get into an argument with him about it because he would have plenty of negative ammunition – never mind all the positives that have been produced by the salt and light of God’s remnant throughout history.
+I wasn’t about to get into an argument with him because he would have plenty of negative ammunition on that point – never mind all the positives that have been produced by the salt and light of God’s remnant throughout history.